Now accepting applications for a January 2023 M.Ed. cohort.

 The program will provide teachers the opportunity to expand their leadership opportunities and add to their existing credentials.
-Limestone’s online program will welcome the first cohort in August of 2022 when the courses for the M.Ed. will begin.
 The mission of the Limestone Teacher Leadership M.Ed. is to improve the lives of those we serve by positively impacting the learning outcomes of P-12 students, providing high-quality professional development for educators, and contributing to our profession in our local community, state, region, country, and abroad.
 The M.Ed. program supports this mission by offering a curriculum that encourages action research and experiential learning.

 The M.Ed. in Teacher Leadership program is designed for practicing educators (classroom or community-based) who desire to hone their leadership skills.
 Educators will refine their pedagogy while continuing to serve students in the classroom or working with practicing teachers in a non-administrative capacity.
 This degree does not lead to administrative certification.

 The goals of the M.Ed. in Teacher Leadership are based on the National Board for Professional Teaching Standards (NBPTS) specifically the five core propositions, which include:

 Proposition 1: Teachers are committed to students and their learning.

 Proposition 2: Teachers know the subjects they teach and how to teach those subjects to students.

 Proposition 3: Teachers are responsible for managing and monitoring student learning.